-- That there is such a thing as a correct opinion, in a sense beyond mere subjective agreement.
-(A position I call "universalism", and its negation "relativism"; I argue further for it in my essay against relativism.)
+- There is such a thing as a correct opinion, in a sense beyond mere subjective agreement.
+(A position I call "universalism", and its negation "relativism".)

-- That there is always a question as to which opinion, and whether or to what extent any opinion, is correct.
-(A position I call "criticism", and its negation "dogmatism"; I argue further for it in my essay against dogmatism.)
+- There is always a question as to which opinion, and whether or to what extent any opinion, is correct.
+(A position I call "criticism", and its negation "dogmatism".)

-- That the initial state of inquiry is one of several opinions competing as equal candidates, none either winning or losing out by default, but each remaining a live possibility until it is shown to be worse than the others.
-(A position I call "liberalism", and its negation "cynicism"; I argue further for it in my essay against cynicism.)
+- The initial state of inquiry is one of several opinions competing as equal candidates, none either winning or losing out by default, but each remaining a live possibility until it is shown to be worse than the others.
+(A position I call "liberalism", and its negation "cynicism").

-- That such a contest of opinion is settled by comparing and measuring the candidates against a common scale, namely that of the experiential phenomena accessible in common by everyone, and opinions that cannot be thus tested are thereby disqualified.
-(A position I call "phenomenalism", and its negation "transcendentalism"; I argue further for it in my essay against transcendentalism.)
+- Such a contest of opinion is settled by comparing and measuring the candidates against the common scale of the experiential phenomena accessible by everyone, and opinions that cannot be thus tested are thereby disqualified.
+(A position I call "phenomenalism", and its negation "transcendentalism".)

 I group these principles together as alternate types of four broader categories: